Grilled Turkey –

 - Brine (optional): Complete any sort of brine you desire, if you choose (optional)

-- Preheat: You will want to allow plenty of time for your grill to preheat to 450 before the turkey goes on.
+- Preheat: You will want to allow plenty of time for your grill to preheat to 450 before the turkey goes on – then we will drop the temp to 325 after the turkey goes on.

 - Aluminum Tray: We highly recommend placing the turkey in 2 heavy duty aluminum pans!